Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 The Real Advantage: Simplicity in Variable Income Years

 The SEP IRA's biggest strength is flexibility for unpredictable income.
 Imagine you're a freelance copywriter.
-Year one you earn $120,000, so you contribute $29,000 to your SEP.
-Year two, a major client goes under and you earn only $60,000.
-With a SEP IRA, you simply contribute less—roughly $14,700—or nothing at all if cash is tight.
+Year one you earn $120,000, so you contribute roughly $22,300 to your SEP.
+Year two, a major client goes under and you earn only $60,000, so you contribute less, roughly $11,200, or nothing at all if cash is tight .
 There's no penalty for contributing less than the maximum, and there's no requirement to make a contribution in every year.
-This is fundamentally different from a Solo 401(k), which requires you to make at least an employee deferral election upfront, creating payroll complexity.
+A solo 401(k) has its own flexibility here too (see Section 3), so this is not a reason to default to a SEP by itself.

 SEP IRA Limitations to Consider